chadsansing/open-facilitation/chapter10.md

 Mozilla’s [Study Group Onboarding guide](https://mozillascience.github.io/study-group-onboarding/6.3-personas.html) puts it like this:

-> A “persona” is a tool commonly used in the design world, to help create products and experiences that work for real world users (aka “user-centered design”).
+> A “persona” is a tool commonly used in the design world, to help create products and experiences that work for real world users \(aka “user-centered design”\).
 You’d use a persona when you want to make your group experience better for members, attract an audience you're not yet bringing in, or to try to understand why people may be drifting away from your group.
+>
 > To recap, the persona is a description of a user.
 Personas should:
+>
->- describe an imaginary user
+> * describe an imaginary user
->- be based on observations or understandings of actual potential or current users
+> * be based on observations or understandings of actual potential or current users
->- be detailed enough so it feels real to the designer, so they can imagine the persona’s needs and responses to a product (or in this case, process of contributing)
+> * be detailed enough so it feels real to the designer, so they can imagine the persona’s needs and responses to a product \(or in this case, process of contributing\)

 You can use a persona to complement your road map.
 Once you’ve imagined how any learner might move through your event, you can write personas to imagine what specific kinds of learners might need from you and your agenda.

 Developing personas is a way to further revise and refine your facilitation by anticipating specific user needs you’re likely to encounter in the moment of teaching and learning.